Stochastic gradient descent with gradient estimator for categorical features: Solution: gradient estimator for categorical features

+To support this method, we modify the loss function itself to mirror what we truly aim to minimize while working on categorical data.
+It gives the following loss:

+With this loss objective function, randomly sampling from $\mathcal{Z}$ and simply summing the gradients of the parameters no longer results in an unbiased gradient estimator.
+It is necessary to calculate the number of terms contributing to the gradient estimator for each symbol of each categorical parameter.
+The $\Tilde{F}_{\binom{\mathcal{Z}}{m} \theta}$ from Equation \ref{eq:unbiased-estimator} properly does it.

-$F_{\binom{\mathcal{Z}}{m} \theta}$ is a random estimator of $F_{\theta}$ where $m$ observations (over the $\mathcal{Z}$) are uniformly drawn.
+$\Tilde{F}_{\binom{\mathcal{Z}}{m} \theta}$ is a random estimator of $\Tilde{F}_{\theta}$ where $m$ observations (over the $\mathcal{Z}$) are uniformly drawn.
 It is the gradient estimator for categorical features (GCE) used by Algorithm \ref{alg:DivideByTheGood}.
-This estimator is unbiased, proof can be found in appendices \ref{theorem:unbiased}:
+This estimator is unbiased, proof can be found in \ref{theorem:unbiased}:

-This is a sufficient condition for convergence in the convex setting \cite{BachProof}.
+This is a sufficient condition for convergence in the previously presented setting Section \ref{sec:BachBottou} as soon as the target loss satisfies regularity conditions.
 The loss function depicted in Equation \ref{eq:realLoss} seems similar to loss used for classification with unbalanced \textit{output} categories.
 Let's recall that what we propose here is different as we consider unbalanced \textit{input} symbols.
-In the case where symbol groups have the same size $C$ then the objective function resumes to $F_{\theta, C}$:
+In the case where symbol groups have the same size $C$ then the objective function resumes to $\Tilde{F}_{\theta}$: